 Developing your career path usually involves a variety of individuals who can help you gather career information, develop skills, build professional relationships, or obtain internships and job opportunities.

-Check out the Center for Career Discovery and Development (C2D2) website for resources and tools.
-For example, C2D2 workshops are offered each fall and spring that will help you explore career options.
-Through C2D2, you can schedule an appointment to meet with a career advisor to discuss your job search.
+Check out the Career Center website for resources and tools.
+For example, Career Center workshops are offered each fall and spring that will help you explore career options.
+Through the Career Center, you can schedule an appointment to meet with a career advisor to discuss your job search.

 Attend the Career, Research, and Innovation Development Conference (CRIDC)